-Once a shortlist of names has navigated successfully the legal labyrinth, applications to file should be made to afford the requisite protection of those marks.
+Once a shortlist of names has navigated the legal labyrinth successfully, applications to file should be made to afford the requisite protection of those marks.

 Why 35% of submitted pharma names are rejected

 Data from the American FDA and the European EMA indicate that approximately 35 percent of names submitted for approval are met with rejection.
-A very high percentage that clearly shows how serious the matter is and of the saturation of approved brand registrations.
+This very high percentage clearly shows how serious the matter is, as well as the matter of the saturation of approved brand registrations.
 Regulators follow a very strict control of possible errors and, therefore, tend to watch the whole chain of use (from storage, purchase or prescription to use or final effects).

-One of the reasons is that a name can be a matter of life and death.
-Seemingly innocuous interchanges of names have resulted in temporary harm; permanent harm; patient hospitalization and, in some cases, ultimately, in death.
+One of the reasons for the high rejection rate is that a name can be a matter of life and death.
+Seemingly innocuous interchanges of names have resulted in temporary harm, permanent harm, patient hospitalization and, in some cases, ultimately, in death.
 Rejection is therefore largely down to the potential of confusion with other brand names and thus, the resulting risk of dispensing errors and misprescription.

-In order to avoid those problems related to availability and safety, the FDA recommends to present 3 names in the application so that the regulator can make sure he has an acceptable one, and then not hinder commercial plans or put population’s health at risk.
+In order to avoid those problems related to availability and safety, the FDA recommends to present 3 names in the application so that the regulator can make sure he has an acceptable one, which does not hinder commercial plans or puts a people’s health at risk.

-Pharmaceutical naming needs specific treatment, and it is a matter of capital importance which requires knowledge, experience and effective tools.
+Pharmaceutical naming needs specific treatment, as it is a matter of capital importance, which requires knowledge, experience and effective tools.
 Besides, the naming team has to work in perfect coordination with the legal, medical, marketing and pharmaceutical team developing it.

 Generics becoming brands

 There is also another aspect emerging, being that the generics themselves will become brands with time.
-This dynamic has happened in FMCG – just look at private label brands for example like Sainsbury’s ‘Taste the difference’ or Albert Heijn’s ‘Excellent’.
+This change has already occurred in FMCG – if you look at private label brands such as Sainsbury’s ‘Taste the difference’ or Albert Heijn’s ‘Excellent’.
 (And taking the case of Tesco, private label now accounts for 50% of their income.)
-Consumers understand this shift in FMCG so why should they be any less receptive when it comes to pharma?
+Consumers understand this shift in FMCG, so why should they be any less receptive when it comes to pharma?